Iltotore/iron/main/docs/_docs/overview.md

 To fix this caveat, you have to write an assertion/guard condition with the following drawbacks:
 - You have make sure your value is verified wherever you use it
-- The assertion is only evaluated at run time: bugs/wrong values may not be detected
+- The assertion is only evaluated at runtime: bugs/wrong values may not be detected

-Refined types solve both problems by ensuring that constraints are checked compile time or __explicitly__ at run time.
+Refined types solve both problems by ensuring that constraints are checked compile time or __explicitly__ at runtime.

 ## Use cases